Screeper11/zeiss-coding-challenge/README.md

 ## Overview

 This project is a full-stack application that interacts with the arXiv API to search for and store academic papers.
-It consists of a backend API built with FastAPI, a PostgreSQL database, and a frontend built with React.
+It consists of a backend API built with FastAPI, a PostgreSQL database, and a frontend built with FastHTML.

 ## Features